castellani8/assist.ia/README.md

 # Assist.IA - AI Assistant API

 This is a FastAPI-based application that provides an interface to interact with Groq Models.
-The application allows you to send questions and receive AI-generated responses.
+The application allows you to send questions and receive AI-generated responses, with built-in authentication support.

 ## Installation Instructions